FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Experimental Results

 \subsection{State Of The Art (SOTA) Comparison}

-The proposed dataset is first analysed using a selection of State-Of-The-Art (SOTA) classifiers, specifically VGG13 \cite{simonyan2014very}, ResNet \cite{he2016deep} (ResNet18 and ResNet50), and EfficientNet \cite{tan2019efficientnet}, serving as baselines for future research.
+The proposed dataset is analysed using a selection of SOTA classifiers, including convolutional architectures (VGG13 \cite{simonyan2014very}, ResNet18/50 \cite{he2016deep}, EfficientNet \cite{tan2019efficientnet}) and lightweight Vision Transformer variants (ViT\_Tiny and ViT\_Compact \cite{dosovitskiy2020image}).
+These models serve as baselines for evaluating the effectiveness of the proposed FusionNet architecture.

-Experimental results in Figure \ref{fig:AvgAcc}, demonstrate the superior performance of the proposed FusionNet architecture and the SWIR Band ratio (Band 7:6) compared to the SOTA in cement plant and landcover classification utilising Landsat 8 data.
-The proposed fusion model achieved maximum accuracy of $90.6\%$ utilising the proposed Band 7:6 ratio, outperforming benchmark architectures including VGG13 ($89.6\%$), ResNet50 ($89.5\%$), ResNet18 ($89.3\%$), and EfficientNet ($89.2\%$).
+Experimental results in Figure \ref{fig:AvgAcc} demonstrate the superior performance of the proposed FusionNet architecture and the SWIR Band ratio (Band 7:6) compared to the SOTA in cement plant and landcover classification utilising Landsat 8 data.
+The proposed fusion model achieved maximum accuracy of $90.6\%$ utilising the proposed Band 7:6 ratio, outperforming benchmark convolutional and Transformer based architectures, including VGG13 ($89.6\%$), ResNet50 ($89.5\%$), ResNet18 ($89.3\%$), EfficientNet ($89.2\%$), ViT\_Compact ($89.1\%$), and ViT\_Tiny ($88.9\%$).

-Performance analysis across different spectral bands revealed that TIR Band 10 yielded the lowest classification accuracies ($81.3-85.7\%$), whilst the novel SWIR Band 7:6 ratio demonstrated optimal discriminative capabilities with accuracy ranges of ($89.2-90.6\%$).
+Performance analysis across different spectral bands revealed that TIR Band 10 yielded the lowest classification accuracies ($79.9-85.7\%$), whilst the novel SWIR Band 7:6 ratio demonstrated optimal discriminative capabilities with accuracy ranges of ($88.9-90.6\%$).
 The superior performance of SWIR compared to TIR indicates that soil moisture and organic components are more significant than temperature in distinguishing cement plants from surrounding landcover.

+Notably, the Vision Transformer baselines exhibit comparatively reduced performance on the raw spectral bands (TIR and individual SWIR inputs), which may be attributed to the limited dataset size and the weaker spatial inductive bias of attention based architectures when trained from scratch.
+However, on the physics-informed SWIR Band 7:6 ratio, the performance gap between convolutional and Transformer models narrows.
+This suggests that the proposed ratio enhances class separability at the input level, thereby reducing sensitivity to architectural bias and highlighting the value of domain-informed spectral feature engineering.

 FusionNet exhibited consistent superior performance across all spectral combinations, indicating robust feature extraction capabilities.
 The progressive improvement in accuracy from Band 10 through the proposed Band 7:6 ratio suggests that this novel spectral combination provides the most significant features for classification.
 These results validate the effectiveness of both the FusionNet architecture and the SWIR Band 7:6 ratio in enhancing classification accuracy, advancing deep learning applications for industrial infrastructure mapping using multispectral satellite imagery.